hsheil/hsheil.github.io/_posts/2024-10-21-personalised-xirr-0.md

 For years, I've mostly ignored the published performance of various stock market indices - the NASDAQ, S&P 500, FTSE 100 or a "just buy the world" all-world ETF like [VWRP](https://www.vanguardinvestor.co.uk/investments/vanguard-ftse-all-world-ucits-etf-usd-accumulating/overview) / [VWRL](https://www.vanguardinvestor.co.uk/investments/vanguard-ftse-all-world-ucits-etf-usd-distributing/portfolio-data) - telling myself that my investing style is better and anyway, the aggregate timing of purchases / sales would skew any comparison.

-The truth though is that I just didn't want the remorseless reckoning that such a comparison would bring.
+The unvarnished truth is that I just didn't want the reckoning that such a comparison would bring.
 But on the cycle trip I realised that the reckoning is needed.
 Like training for cycling or running, if you don't measure then what are you improving?
-In essence, I needed my own __personalised__ performance report to power my future recommended stock market strategy.
+In essence, I need a __personalised__ performance report to power my future recommended stock market strategy.

 There's little to no Machine Learning in this post, just data crunching and statistics in Python and the use of two beautifully elegant functions [merge_asof](https://pandas.pydata.org/docs/reference/api/pandas.merge_asof.html) and [pyxirr](https://pypi.org/project/pyxirr/) to save writing lots of code.